 5. Garfield – Jim Davis

-This is my guilty pleasure and I know some of you may scoff at me (especially manga and hero comic readers) but I like humor more than action and Garfield certainly is the definition of no action and all humor.
+This is my guilty pleasure and I know some of you may scoff at me (especially manga and hero comic readers) but I like humour more than action and Garfield certainly is the definition of no action and all humour.
 The lazy cat’s sarcasm and quick wit are what draws me to the comic more than anything else.
 All the strips are published online and are free to look at.
 It’s really interesting to compare the very first strip to the current one since the art style is so drastically different.
-And yes… The CGI movies suck.
+And yes… The CGI movies and series suck.

 6. Asterix and Obelix – René Goscinny & Alberto Uderzo

-Asterix and Obelix are basically a must read for any comic book fan in Europe.
-They can be considered an epitome of European comics because they found popularity outside of Europe as well.
+This is basically a must read for any comic book fan in Europe.
+It can be considered an epitome of European comics because they found popularity outside of Europe as well.
 Not much to say about why I like it really.
 I just like it because the stories are great and the art is child friendly, yet good enough for adults to enjoy as well.
 The comic reminds me of my childhood when I would get the books in our school library (yes our library carried comic books :)) and spend hours reading them.